nikolaposa/notifier/README.md

 based on on unobtrusive interfaces that should be implemented by your objects in order to plug them into the workflow of the library.
 Those are:

-1. `Notification` - marks the notification object as such and provides list of channels through which Notification can be sent,
+1. `Notification` - marks the object as a notification that can be used with the Notifier library,
 2. `Recipient` - represents the recipient of the notification which provides contact (i.e. email address, phone number) for a certain channel; typically implemented by a User domain object.

-Also, for each channel through which Notification is supposed to be sent, Notification class should implement channel-specific Notification interface, for example `EmailNotification`, that is used to cast the Notification to a Message that represents transport-level object Notification gets converted into for sending.
-These channel-specific Notification interfaces extend the `Notification` interface itself, so you do not need to implement it explicitly.
+For each channel through which Notification is supposed to be sent, Notification class should implement channel-specific interface, making the Notification suitable for sending via a specific channel.
+These interfaces declare message building methods, for example `EmailNotification::toEmailMessage()`, that convert the notification to a message sent by that particular channel.
+Channel-specific Notification interfaces extend the `Notification` interface itself, so you do not need to implement it explicitly.

 Channel component captures implementation details of how a Notification is sent via certain delivery channels.
 Specific channel implementation typically consists of: